Metric Behaviour of the Magnus Embedding

 Note that this generating set is the same as that used for Lemma \ref{lem:wreath metric}.
 The aim is to compare the metrics $d_{F/N'}$ and $d_M$.
-We first give a result of Droms, Lewin and Servatius \cite[Theorem 2]{DLS93} on the word-length of elements in $F/N'$.
-In order to do so we need to set up some notation.
+We will do this by giving an equivalent definition of the Magnus embedding which is described by its geometric properties.